SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/LiquefactionCyclesDoc.rst

 cycle consists of the following steps:

 * compression: the gas is compressed to a rather high pressure (200-300 bar).
-The compressor used is typically a multistage compressor with inter-cooling between the stages to approximate iso-thermal compression
+The compressor used is typically a multistage one with inter-cooling between the stages to approximate iso-thermal compression
 * cooling: the fluid is cooled down to temperatures close to the liquefaction temperatures using a recurperator